hillari/plc-lexer/README.md

 ----
 ### Lexer in Lua

 The file lexit.lua implements a lexical analyzer for the programming language "Degu", created by Dr. Glenn Chappell at the Univeristy of Alaska Fairbanks.
-Specific lexeme specification for Degu is not included in this readme.
+The lexeme specification for Degu is not included in this readme.
 The code in lexit.lua implements the first phase of compilation, lexical analysis.
 It is represented as a state machine and converts input into a sequence of tokens.
 The lexer is based on code and lectures provided by Dr. Chappell.
 Each function contains the author names and a brief description of it's purpose/logic.